ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/patch-TS-data.markdown

 {INFO: }

-* To patch time-series data, use `PatchOperation` or `PatchByQueryOperation`.
+* To patch time series data, use `PatchOperation` or `PatchByQueryOperation`.
 * `PatchOperation` is RavenDB's operation for single-document patching, and `PatchByQueryOperation` is used for set-based document operations.
-  None is dedicated to handling time-series.
+  None is dedicated to handling time series.
-  You can use both to patch time-series data, by customizing the Javascript they are using.
+  You can use both to patch time series data, by customizing the Javascript they are using.
-* Learn about customizable Javascripts and the JS time-series API [here](../../../../document-extensions/timeseries/client-api/ts-javascript-api).
+* Learn about customizable Javascripts and the JS time series API [here](../../../../document-extensions/timeseries/client-api/ts-javascript-api).

 {INFO/}

-* Use `PatchOperation` to **load a document by its ID and patch it time-series data**.
+* Use `PatchOperation` to **load a document by its ID and patch it time series data**.

-    Here, for example, we use `PatchOperation` to patch a document a single time-series entry.
+    Here, for example, we use `PatchOperation` to patch a document a single time series entry.
     {CODE TS_region-Operation_Patch-Append-Single-TS-Entry@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* Use `PatchByQueryOperation` to **run a document query and patch time-series data to documents you find**.
+* Use `PatchByQueryOperation` to **run a document query and patch time series data to documents you find**.

-    Here, we use `PatchByQueryOperation` to append a time-series entry to all documents of the User collection.
+    Here, we use `PatchByQueryOperation` to append a time series entry to all documents of the User collection.
     {CODE TS_region-PatchByQueryOperation-Append-To-Multiple-Docs@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}